 The hepatitis C virus is passed from an infected person to another person.
 The only way to get hepatitis C is to come in contact with an infected person’s blood.

-The most common way a person may come in contact with infected blood is sharing needles with someone infected with hepatitis C, even 1 time.
+The most common way a person may come in contact with infected blood is by sharing needles with someone infected with hepatitis C, even one time.